pacifica/pacifica-cli/docs/configuration.md

 client looks in by default is `~/.pacifica_cli/config.ini`.
 The `~` translates to the users home directory on any platform.

+Optionally, users can manage their config files in their home directory and set the `--config-ini` command-line argument.
+This switch will try to open the given file in `~/.pacifica_cli/` and merge it with the system configurations.
+Also, setting the environment variable `PACIFICA_CLI_INI` can also be sufficient to change the file name.

 ## System Metadata

 The metadata is managed by a JSON configuration file referenced by an